10 Flesh Eating Insects (Bugs that Eat Dead Skin) | With Pictures

 Black Snail Beetles get their name from their habit of feeding on snails.
 The beetle, which can grow up to 15mm in length, utilizes its long neck to reach into the shells of snails and spray them with a fluid that digests the internal tissues.

-The beetle consumes carrion as well as living snails, insects, and earthworms.
-Older beetles are black, whereas newly molted ones are brownish.
 Due to a lack of flying muscles, adults cannot fly.
 They release a yellow fluid when startled and pull their heads back under the shield.

-Now, we come to the end of this article, 10 Flesh Eating Insects (Bugs that Eat Dead Skin).
+Now, we come to the end of this article, 10 Flesh-Eating Insects (Bugs that Eat Dead Skin).
 Stay tuned for many more such interesting articles.

 Also Read: